WHAT ARE NUTRIENTS?

 Now, good nutritious food has been proven to quite literally feed our mind and body.
 It keeps us strong, mentally alert, and energized for the day ahead.

 Moreover, a healthy diet combined with some light daily exercise can prevent the onset of many small illnesses and more serious long term health problems.

 Several studies have also shown that when you combine good nutrition with physical activity, on even a small scale, (gym membership is not required).
 Then the average human has the ability to push life expectancy beyond the established average in their area.

 And as a bonus, it has been statistically proven that they will be happier within themselves as they live it!
 I can think of many old but frisky greeks here!

 REGULARLY EATING THE SIX TYPES OF ESSENTIAL NUTRIENTS CAN:

 - Reduce the risk of high Blood pressure.

-- Strengthens bones and improves skin suppleness and colour.
+- Strengthens bones and improves skin suppleness and color.

-- Improve your ability to fight of illness both minor and major.
+- Improve your ability to fight illness both minor and major.